top of page

 • Introduction to concepts and resources for contingency and crisis planning

-*Graduate credit: For an additional fee payable to your University participants may receive three six, or nine graduate academic credits, usually as “directed study.”
+For an additional fee payable to your University, participants may receive three six, or nine graduate academic credits, often on the transcript as “directed study.”
 These may be applied within your own graduate program or may be transferred to other institutions.
 Both Drs.
-Larry and Lois Dodds were adjunct professors for about 20 years with Azusa Pacific University’s Operation Impact, an overseas Master's degree program in leadership, offered in more than 20 countries.
+Larry and Lois Dodds were adjunct professors for 20 years with Azusa Pacific University’s Operation Impact, an overseas Master's degree program in leadership, offered in 30 countries.
+Her presentations at the AACC World Congress are approved for continuing education.

 Intensive Details